BLOCKvIO/blockv-cli/README.md

 This provides a set of CLI tools for publishing and interacting with vAtoms on the BLOCKv platform.

-To install, run `npm i -g blockv-cli`.
-This will install a `blockv` CLI tool into your PATH.
+To install, clone this repo and then run `npm install . -g`

-> We have not published to npm yet, so the above command won't work.
-Instead, clone this repo, run `npm install`, and then `node cli ...` instead of `blockv ...` when running commands.

 ## Examples